naveenholla/kubernetes/docs/proposals/compute-resource-metrics-api.md

 # Kubernetes compute resource metrics API

+*This is a design document for adding a new feature in Kubernetes, Compute Resource Metrics APIs.*

 ## Goals

-Provide resource usage metrics on pods and nodes through the API server to be used by the scheduler to improve pod placement, utilization, etc. and by end users to understand the resource utilization of their jobs.
-Horizontal and vertical auto-scaling are also near-term uses.
-Additionally, a subset of the metrics API should be served directly from the kubelet.
+Provide resource usage metrics on pods and nodes through the API server.
+Use cases include the scheduler, end users and various flavors of auto-scaling.

+These APIs are expected to be available on all Kubernetes deployments.
+Core features like Quality of Service will depend on this API and QoS semantics should not change across deployments.

+Expose `cpu` and `memory` metrics to begin with.
+`disk` might be added in the future.

+The minimum resolution will be a minute by default.
+Users will have the ability to adjust the resolution in their deployments.

+The scope is limited to statistical data only.
+Historical timeseries metrics data is out of scope.

 ### API Requirements

-- Provide machine level metrics, all pod metrics (in single request), specific pod metrics
+- Provide node level metrics, all pod metrics (in single request), specific pod metrics
-- Ability to authenticate machine & pod metrics independently from each other
+- Ability to authenticate node & pod metrics independently from each other
-- Support multiple kinds of metrics (e.g. raw & derived types)
-- Follow existing API conventions, fully compatible types able to eventually be served by apiserver library
+- Follow existing API conventions, fully compatible types able to be served by apiserver library, if necessary.
-- Maximum common ground between cluster and Kubelet API.

 ## Current state

-Kubelet currently exposes raw container metrics through the `/stats/` endpoint that serves raw container stats.
-However, this endpoint serves individual container stats, and applications like heapster, which aggregates metrics across the cluster, must repeatedly query for each container.
-The high QPS combined with the potential data size of raw stats puts unnecessary load on the system that could be avoided with an aggregate API.
-This information is not gathered nor served by the Kubernetes API server.
+No API exists for compute resource usage in Kubernetes.
+Heapster aggregates metrics data from nodes and exposes them via REST endpoints.

 ## Use cases